 6. Baking soda and apple cider vinegar

 This has to be one of my absolute FAVORITE baking hacks.
 When you mix baking soda and an acidic ingredient like apple cider vinegar together it produces bubbles that will help lift and raise your baked goods.
 That is why it's the most common substitute I used in my cake/cupcake recipes where you want a baked good that is light, fluffy, and not too dense.
 For cakes and cupcakes, a lot of other vegan substitutes are too dense and just don't work.
-You'll have to experiment with the quantity, but for many of my vegan recipes I use ¼ tsp baking soda for every 1 Tbsp vinegar with good results.
+You'll have to experiment with the quantity, but for many of my vegan recipes I use ¼ teaspoon baking soda for every 1 tablespoon vinegar with good results.

 *Please note, it's best to mix the apple cider vinegar with the wet ingredients and then add the baking soda right before baking with the dry ingredients.
 You do not want to mix this in advance*